 3. Swim with dolphins, whale-watching at Black River

 Go snorkelling and explore the reefs off Black River (west coast) and if you’re lucky, you might even spot the resident dolphins.
 Or you might even spot a whale or two!
 Check out this Black River dolphin boat tour.
+Or you can join an overnight catamaran cruise along the west coast where you can see the marine life as well as enjoy a glorious sunset!

 4. Get active in/on the water!

 There’s a host of water-based activities, from snorkelling in the lagoons to scuba-diving, kite-surfing (Mauritius is one of the best kite-surfing destinations on the planet), wakeboarding, deep-sea fishing and sailing.
+A unique marine experience is undoubtedly the sub-scooter where guests can enjoy the marine life from a marine scooter-like vehicle.
+You can also choose to explore the mangroves on Amber Island from a kayak.

 5. Experience the natural wonders of Mauritius